Our recipe, Keto Tiramisu, was first published on Grumpy’s Honeybunch, where we are contributors to her keto Fridays series!

 - Keto Cheesecake Fluff

 - Cocoa Powder

-- In a small bowl, combine the instant coffee, boiling water and butter and stir until coffee has dissolved and the butter has melted.
+- In a small bowl, combine the instant coffee, boiling water and melted butter and stir until coffee has dissolved.

 - In another bowl combine the sweetener, coconut flour, baking powder salt, and hazelnut flour.

 - Add the coffee mixture to the dry ingredients, then add egg and stir until mixture is completely combined.

 - Grease a coffee mug with butter or coconut oil.
 Add the cake batter into the coffee mug.
 (You will want to make sure the coffee mug is a similar size to your serving glass)

 - Place the coffee mug in the microwave and cook on high for 1 minute.